The Most Expensive Thing in Your Business Is What You Haven't Written Down

 Your business knows more than your website shows.

 This is the last article in a four-part series.
-The first three were about the method: how to build prompts that don’t guess, how to set up a persistent AI workspace, and how to create reusable tools that capture expertise.
+The first three covered the method: how to build prompts that don’t guess, how to set up a persistent AI workspace, and how to create reusable tools that capture expertise.
+This one is about what happens when you apply all of that to someone else’s business.

 The pricing logic.
 The way they handle a difficult customer.
 Why they chose that supplier over the other one.
 The onboarding process that works but nobody’s written down.
-The positioning that landed three years ago and still drives referrals — except nobody remembers what it was.
+The positioning that landed three years ago and still drives referrals, except nobody remembers what it was.

 It’s all in their head.
 And their head is full.